Where is your Kishmish?

-Kishmish comprises a healthy dose of Vitamin B along with small quantities of folate, Vitamin C, and Vitamin K.
+Kishmish comprises a healthy dose of Vitamin B and small quantities of folate, Vitamin C, and Vitamin K.

 Kishmish + Water = Better than a burger + fries

 If you have trouble with constipation, raisins are no less than a boon for you.
-Often human beings use a range of drugs to overcome the problem of constipation.
+Often, humans use a range of drugs to overcome the problem of constipation.

 Soaking dried grapes will be more helpful than taking those drugs.